-Here are few tips the new bride can follow to keep herself fit and happy.
+Here are few tips newly married women can follow to keep themselves fit and happy.

-- Don’t skip breakfast – If you are a working professional, make sure to eat a nutritious breakfast.
+If you are a working professional, make sure to eat a nutritious breakfast.
 You may have to work your way around this if your new family does not have a culture of eating breakfast.
 Go for easy-to-prepare recipes like a vegetable sandwich, oats omelette, a mix flour chilla, boiled egg whites, fruits or a smoothie.
-Have 200ml of soymilk twice a week, to get a dose of calcium and protein.
+Have 200ml of soy milk twice a week, to get a dose of calcium and protein.
 Your healthy food choices may inspire other family members to join the health wagon too.

-- Be mindful of social eating – After marriage, socialising naturally increases—those lunch and dinner invites from friends, family and relatives can add many extra [and needless] calories on your plate.
+After marriage, socializing naturally increases—those lunch and dinner invites from friends, family and relatives can add many extra [and needless] calories on your plate.
 Be mindful of how often you eat out and the quantity you eat.
 If it gets too much, skip desserts, deep fried items and other calorie-dense foods.

 Get enough sleep

 Newly married women tend to be sleep-deprived.
 But did you know that there is a definite connection between lack of sleep and weight gain?
 Try sleeping at a regular time every day and get at least seven hours of uninterrupted sleep.